pavlosdais/Quoridor/README.md

 ^ max 30 seconds/move and 20*boardsize total time <br/>

+Possible improvements of the agent: <br/>
+* Use iterative deepening to get the most depth in a given fixed move time <br/>
+* Implement a faster pathfinding algorithm (for example A*) <br/>

 Assignment 4, Semester 1, Department of Informatics and Telecommunications - UoA (2021)
 > Project made by Pavlos Dais (sdi2100122) and Stavros Prentzas (sdi2100164)